-Jia \etal~\cite{jia2021proof} require the prover to create signatures of data used at every step; they do so to prevent the prover from {\em denying usage} of specific data segments at a later time (\ie serve as a cryptographic commitment).
-Such signatures also help circumvent spoofs that can arise from the non-uniqueness of a gradient-based update (\ie multiple data segments can potentially result in the same gradient~\cite{thudi2021necessity,DBLP:journals/corr/abs-2104-09667}.
-While the original \pol paper advocates for public data release, we argue that this is unnecessary (and may result in privacy violations in scenarios where the data used to train the model is proprietary/sensitive) as the cryptographic commitment scheme binds the prover to the corresponding data segment used at a particular step; the prover can share the data at the time of verification through a secure channel.
-Refer to Figure~\ref{fig:data_commit} in Appendix~\ref{app:additional_figures} for the detailed flow of communication between the prover and the verifier.
+{\bf Data Commitment:} \jia require the prover to create signatures of the data used at each step.
+They do so to prevent the prover from {\em denying usage} of specific data segments at a later time (\ie serve as a cryptographic commitment).
+Such signatures also help circumvent spoofs that can arise from the non-uniqueness of a gradient-based update (\ie multiple data segments can potentially result in the same gradient update~\cite{thudi2021necessity,DBLP:journals/corr/abs-2104-09667}).
+While \jia advocate for public data release.
+We argue this is unnecessary, and may result in privacy violations when the data used to train the model is proprietary/sensitive, as cryptographic commitment schemes binds the prover to the data segment used at a particular step.
+The prover can share the data at the time of verification through a secure channel.
+See Figure~\ref{fig:data_commit} in Appendix~\ref{app:additional_figures} for the flow of communication between the prover and the verifier.

-From our experiments (which we do not present for brevity), we also observe that training data is essential for Zhang~\etal's attacks.
-While it is conceivable that one can synthesize data with the aforementioned property (\ie success in the context of the synthetic adversarial update strategy), more analysis is required to understand the {\em cost} associated with data synthesis.
-Data commitment schemes force adversaries to create {\em all data} before submitting the spoof, rather than only doing it at verification time and only for steps being verified.
+From our experiments (not presented here for the sake of brevity), we observe that training data is essential for the attacks by \zhang.
+While it is conceivable that one can synthesize data with the aforementioned property (\ie success in the context of synthetic adversarial update strategies), more analysis is required to understand the {\em cost} associated with data synthesis.
+Data commitment schemes force adversaries to create {\em all data} before submitting the spoof, and not only at verification time (and for steps being verified).